 Although the manor, with its elegant Georgian facade concealing earlier origins, isn’t open to the public, the gardens are open several days a week between April and September.
 Expanded recently, the manor runs a cafe-restaurant here with indoor and outdoor seating.
 Not just restricted to garden visitors, this also makes a very convenient oasis for walkers passing by in this corner of the Cotswolds Area of Outstanding Natural Beauty.
 In the summer the gardens host events such as evening music concerts; a very special setting for a memorable experience.

-The garden is generally open to the public from April to September, Wednesdays-Sundays plus Bank Holiday Mondays, from 11am to 4pm.
+Iford Manor Garden is generally open to the public from April to September, Wednesdays-Sundays plus Bank Holiday Mondays, from 11am to 4pm.
 Note that children under 10 are not admitted.
-Check the official website to confirm the latest opening times and details; online booking is available, along with special tours and events.
+Check the official website (Iford Manor Gardens) to confirm the latest opening times and details; online booking is available, along with special tours and events.

-I’d allow at least 45 minutes to see the garden, ideally an hour or more if you’d like to take your time and sit down to enjoy the atmosphere.
-Combined with a visit to the cafe and a country walk, it can make a complete day out on its own, but for a fuller excursion you could consider combining it with a visit to Bradford-on-Avon, or to nearby Westwood Manor, a 15th-century manor house (National Trust).
+I’d allow at least 45 minutes to see the garden, ideally an hour or more if you’d like to take your time and relax to enjoy the atmosphere.
+Combined with a visit to the café and a country walk, it can make a complete day out on its own.
+Or for a fuller excursion you could consider combining Iford with a visit to Bradford-on-Avon, or to nearby Westwood Manor, a 15th-century manor house (National Trust).
 Note though that Westwood Manor is open three afternoons a week, so can only be combined with Iford on Wednesdays and Sundays – and you’d need to consider opening times when planning.

 Walk (or drive) to Iford Manor Gardens

-I walked from the southern edge of Bath, via Combe Down, Monkton Combe, Limpley Stoke, Freshford, Sharpstone and Friary Wood, a brisk hour and three-quarters which took in a range of beautiful scenery: limestone villages, woodland, valley views and meadows.
+I walked from the southern edge of Bath, via Combe Down (bus 2 from Bath), Monkton Combe, Limpley Stoke, Freshford, Sharpstone and Friary Wood, a brisk hour and three-quarters which took in a range of beautiful scenery: limestone villages, woodland, valley views and meadows.
 I’d recommend an OS Explorer map, as some of the local village streets and footpaths can be quite confusing.

 Iford can also, of course, be reached by car from Bath, via the A36, and there is a visitor car park at the Manor.
 Note that the country lanes approaching the manor are narrow.
 Cyclists can combine a garden visit with a bike ride along the lanes leading from the Kennet and Avon canal route.